AshishhAmin/Inventory-Management-with-UIPATH-Studio/README.md

 # Smart Inventory Management
-An efficient inventory management system built using Django to manage user profiles, inventory, and orders seamlessly.
+An efficient inventory management system built using Django to manage user profiles, inventory, and orders seamlessly with UIPath Studio for Real time monitoring the stock levels and invoice automation.

 ## Table of Contents
 1. Project Overview